Irving Burgie: Biography

 Belafonte recorded other songs written by Burgie, including "Island in the Sun", one of ten Burgie compositions on his 1957 album Belafonte Sings of the Caribbean.
-Burgie also wrote eight of the twelve tracks on his 1961 album Jump Up Calypso, and also wrote "Can't Cross Over", and co-wrote "Goin' Down Jordan", on Belafonte's 1977 album Turn the World Around.
+Burgie also wrote eight of the twelve tracks on Belafonte's 1961 album Jump Up Calypso, and also wrote "Can't Cross Over", and co-wrote "Goin' Down Jordan", on Belafonte's 1977 album Turn the World Around.

 Burgie set up his own publishing company.
-By the late 1950s he was able to live comfortably off the royalties he received, and in 1960 he funded a magazine in Harlem, The Urbanite.
+By the late 1950s, he was able to live comfortably off the royalties he received, and in 1960 he funded a magazine in Harlem, The Urbanite.
 He also helped finance civil rights activists.
 He wrote the music and lyrics for the 1963 off-Broadway musical Ballad for Bimshire and also co-wrote the book with Loften Mitchell.
 The show opened at the Mayfair Theater on October 15 and ran for 74 performances.
 Burgie also wrote the lyrics for the national anthem of Barbados, "In Plenty and In Time of Need", adopted in 1966 at the time of the island's independence.

 Burgie performed rarely after his initial success, but did appear in the early 1980s at venues including Gerde's Folk City.
 In 1996, the album Island in the Sun: The Songs of Irving Burgie was released, followed by The Father of Modern Calypso in 2003.

 He was inducted into the Songwriters Hall of Fame in 2007.
 His life story was recorded in the book Day-O!!!
 The Autobiography of Irving Burgie (2007).

-Burgie died on November 29, 2019, at the age of 95, from heart failure, at his home in Queens.
-His death was announced by Barbados' Prime Minister Mia Amor Mottley at the nation’s Independence Day Parade.
+Burgie died on November 29, 2019, at the age of 95, from heart failure, at his home in Queens, New York.
+His death was announced by Barbados' Prime Minister Mia Amor Mottley at the nation's Independence Day Parade.